 THIRD.
 The parties agree that in the case that the Employee demonstrates lack of capacity, ability, or faculty that he or she said that he or she had in the preceding clause, as well as in Recital II (A) and (B) and those required by the company in Recital I (C) hereof, Enron may, within the 30 days as of the commencement date of rendering of services, rescind his or her Labor Agreement without any liability therefor, pursuant to the provisions of Article 47 of the Federal Labor Law.

-Further, Enron may terminate the agreement for the reasons set forth in Article 47 of the Federal Labor Law, which are deemed justified reasons, without any liability for Enron.
+Further, Enron may terminate the Agreement for the reasons set forth in Article 47 of the Federal Labor Law, which are deemed justified reasons, without any liability for Enron.

 FOURTH.
-This Labor Agreement is entered into for an unspecified period.
+This Agreement is entered into for an unspecified period.

 FIFTH.
 The work day contracted is the maximum ordinary period pursuant to Article 61 of the Federal Labor Law, and the Employee must perform his work daily, except on weekly days off, mandatory holidays, and vacation periods, and Enron is expressly empowered to change the hours or to change him or her to any of the shifts established at the installations in accordance with the needs of Enron and in the terms provided by Articles 59, 60, 61 and 62 of the Federal Labor Law, given the nature of the work to be performed.